akshatrb/Clevernote/README.md

 You can reach out at hi@arb.codes to understand how to setup the app locally.

-Feel free to ask of any doubts and consider dropping a ⭐ if the repo was of help!
+Feel free to ask of any doubts and consider dropping a ⭐ if the repo/application looks dope!